SAP Employee Self-Service and Worker Licenses

 Appropriate Use Cases for ESS and Worker Licenses

-• A staff member logging into ESS to apply for leave or record a sick day.
+- A staff member logs into ESS to apply for leave or record a sick day.

-By assigning ESS licenses, companies can avoid buying expensive operational licenses for users without involvement in ERP processes.
+By assigning ESS licenses, companies can avoid purchasing expensive operational licenses for users who are not involved in ERP processes.
 It’s a minimal license to keep casual users compliant.

-• A warehouse forklift operator uses a handheld device connecting to SAP to confirm picking items for an order or record that goods have been put away in a bin.
+- A warehouse forklift operator uses a handheld device connected to SAP to confirm the picking of items for an order or record that goods have been put away in a bin.
 This would fall under a Warehouse/Logistics User license.

-• A store clerk at a retail location using SAP to check stock availability or record a sales transaction (in an SAP retail system) could be covered under a Retail User license, which is analogous to these worker licenses but specific to retail scenarios.
+- A store clerk at a retail location using SAP to check stock availability or record a sales transaction (in an SAP retail system) may be covered under a Retail User license, which is analogous to these worker licenses but specifically tailored to retail scenarios.

 These users do not navigate the broader SAP menu; they have a limited role.
 Because their usage potential is restricted by design, the licenses are priced accordingly and are cheaper than a Limited Professional license.